hm-lang/core/proposals/README.md

 To define an array quickly (i.e., without a type annotation), use the notation `["hi", "hello", "hey"]`.
 The default-named version of an array does not depend on the element type;
 it is always `Array`.
+Declared as a function argument, a default array of strings would thus be, e.g., `myFunction(Array[string];:.): null`.
 Example usage and declarations:

 ```
 # this is a readonly array: